rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And he said to her, Daughter, your faith has made you well; go in peace, and be healed of your disease. ^0534

-While he was still speaking, there came from the ruler’s house some who said, Your daughter is dead.
+While he was still speaking, there came from the ruler's house some who said, Your daughter is dead.
 Why trouble the Teacher any further? ^0535

 But overhearing what they said, Jesus said to the ruler of the synagogue, Do not fear, only believe. ^0536